Leverage Trading Fees & Costs Explained

 In this guide, we are going to debunk all the myths and questions regarding fees while trading with leverage.

-I hope after reading this article that you will have a full understanding of all the fees and commissions associated with brokers that offer leverage.
+After reading this article, I hope you will fully understand all the fees and commissions associated with brokers that offer leverage.

-There might be some fees that you are not aware of and since I have experience working at international brokers I am going to share the ins and outs of how these brokers charge commissions.
+There might be some fees that you are not aware of and since I have experience working at international brokers, I will share the ins and outs of how these brokers charge commissions.
 I

 will also give you some tips on how to move around these fees smartly and get away with a lower cost while you trade.